-- the impact of COVID-19 on the U.S. and global economics, our employees, suppliers, customers and end consumers, which could adversely and materially impact our business, financial condition and results of operations; - our ability to successfully implement our growth strategy, including related to implementing our marketing strategy and building capacity to meet demand, such as through the timely expansion of certain of our Freshpet Kitchens (as defined below); - our ability to timely complete the construction at our Freshpet Kitchens South and Freshpet Kitchens Ennis (our Freshpet Kitchens Bethlehem, Freshpet Kitchens South and Freshpet Kitchens Ennis together, "Freshpet Kitchens") and achieve the anticipated benefits therefrom; - our ability to generate sufficient cash flow or raise capital on acceptable terms; - the loss of key members of our senior management team; - allegations that our products cause injury or illness or fail to comply with government regulations; - the loss of a significant customer; - the entrance of new competitors into our industry; - the effectiveness of our marketing and trade spending programs; - our ability to introduce new products and improve existing products; - our ability to match our manufacturing capacity with demand; - the impact of government regulation, scrutiny, warning and public perception; - the effect of false marketing claims; - adverse weather conditions, natural disasters, pestilences and other natural conditions affecting our operations; - our ability to meet our sustainability targets, goals, and commitments, including due to the impact of climate change; - our ability to develop and maintain our brand; - the effect of potential price increases and shortages on the inputs, commodities and ingredients that we require, including those caused by inflation; - our ability to manage our supply chain effectively; - our ability to generate sufficient cash flow or raise capital on acceptable terms; - volatility in the price of our common stock; and - other factors discussed under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this report and the headings "Risk Factors," "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2021.
+- changes in global economic and financial market conditions generally, such as inflation and interest rate increases; - the impact of various worldwide or macroeconomic events, such as the COVID-19 pandemic and the ongoing conflict - between Russia and Ukraine, on the U.S. and global economics, our employees, suppliers, customers and end consumers, which could adversely and materially impact our business, financial condition and results of operations; - our ability to successfully implement our growth strategy, including related to implementing our marketing strategy and building capacity to meet demand, such as through the timely expansion of certain of our Freshpet Kitchens (as defined below): - our ability to timely complete the construction at our Freshpet Kitchens South and Freshpet Kitchens Ennis (our Freshpet Kitchens Bethlehem, Freshpet Kitchens South and Freshpet Kitchens Ennis collectively, "Freshpet Kitchens") and achieve the anticipated benefits therefrom; - our ability to generate sufficient cash flow or raise capital on acceptable terms; - the loss of key members of our senior management team; - allegations that our products cause injury or illness or fail to comply with government regulations; - the loss of a significant customer; - the entrance of new competitors into our industry; - the effectiveness of our marketing and trade spending programs; - our ability to introduce new products and improve existing products; - our ability to match our manufacturing capacity with demand; - the impact of government regulation, scrutiny, warnings and public perception; - the effect of false marketing claims; - adverse weather conditions, natural disasters, pestilences and other natural conditions affecting our operations; - our ability to meet our sustainability targets, goals, and commitments, including due to the impact of climate change; - our ability to develop and maintain our brand; - the effect of potential price increases and shortages on the inputs, commodities and ingredients that we require, including those caused by inflation; - our ability to manage our supply chain effectively; - our ability to generate sufficient cash flow or raise capital on acceptable terms; - volatility in the price of our common stock; and - other factors discussed under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" in this report and the headings "Risk Factors," "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2021.